 Brussels sprouts are often considered a taboo food item or one that is joked about amongst adults and children.
 Though they have a questionable history of being stereotyped as a vegetable that children dislike, they are delicious if cooked right.
 Brussels sprouts are also healthy to eat because they are high in Vitamin A, Vitamin C, and Iron.

 When exploring different Brussels sprout recipes, one of the most common ways to make this treat is to season them with garlic, olive oil, and salt and pepper.
 Then you simply roast them in the oven.
 That is when the idea started that our delicious garlic and onion-based dip and dressing seasoning would work perfectly with Brussels sprouts.

 Preparing the Brussel Sprouts

-In this recipe, we will use fresh Brussel sprouts from the produce aisle of your local grocery store.
+In this recipe, we will use fresh Brussels sprouts from the produce aisle of your local grocery store.
 Some grocery stores have the Brussel sprouts already pre-prepared and halved for you.
 If this is an option, you can go with it because it will cut down on prep time.

-If you must cut your Brussel sprouts, then you will simply make sure to trim the stem and cut them in half.
+If you must cut your Brussels sprouts, then you will simply make sure to trim the stem and cut them in half.
 You will need about 4 cups for this recipe.
 Now they are ready to be seasoned with deliciousness.

 Seasoning the Brussel Sprouts